-Investors never know what to expect for Skechers USA (NYS: SKX) , as it has wavered between topping and missing analysts' estimates during the past fiscal year.
-The company will unveil its latest earnings on Wednesday, Oct.
-26. Skechers designs, develops, markets and distributes footwear.
+Investors never know what to expect for SKECHERS USA (NYS: SKX) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
+The company will unveil its latest earnings on Wednesday, April 25.
+Skechers USA designs, develops, markets, and distributes footwear.
 It also operates retail stores and an e-commerce business.

 What analysts say:

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.01 per share.
-Estimates range from a loss of $0.14 to a profit of $0.12.
+Wall Street earnings expectations: The average analyst estimate is a loss of $0.27 per share.
+Estimates range from a loss of $0.38 to a loss of $0.16.